5 year fixed mortgages

 It can be tempting to choose a 5 year fixed rate as you can be sure your mortgage payments will stay the same for 5 years.

-However, this could still end up being more expensive than opting for a shorter fixed term or a variable rate mortgage.
+But it could still end up costing more than choosing a shorter fixed term or a variable rate mortgage.

-you won’t be affected by any increase to the Bank of England base rate
+are not affected if there are changes to the Bank of England base rate

 Should I get a 5 or 2 year fixed rate mortgage?

-2 year fixes usually have lower interest rates than 5 year fixes, but in recent years the gap between the two options has narrowed.
+2 year fixes often have lower interest rates than 5 year fixes.
+Recently the gap between the two has narrowed.

 From January to June 2019 the average 2 year fix fell by 0.03% from 2.52% to 2.49%.